One Day In Edinburgh | The Perfect Day Trip Itinerary

 While exploring this iconic fortress, you can also enjoy the city views.
 Head to the Half Moon Battery to witness the One O’Clock Gun firing.
 Note: It does not fire on Sundays.

 Make sure to book your tickets in advance.
-Edinburgh has the most popular castle in Scotland, attracting large volumes of daily visitors, especially around mid-day.
-It is worth remembering that as it is still a working military site, the Castle occasionally closes to the public.
+Edinburgh has the most famous castle in Scotland, attracting many daily visitors, especially around midday.
+It is worth remembering that as it is still a working military site and the Castle occasionally closes to the public.

 Stroll The Royal Mile And Old Town